davenkin/andy-springboot-sample/ADRs/004_use_cqrs.md

 There are 2 main points regarding lightweight CQRS implementation.

 - The first one is that apart from CommandServices, we create standalone QueryServices to implement the query side.
-In QueryService, we use `MongoTemplate` to query database directly, bypassing the domain models, and also we use separate set of query objects other than domain objects.
-For example, in `EquipmentQueryService.listEquipments()`, we don't use the domain object of `Equipment`, instead a query model `QListedEquipment` is created and `MongoTemplate` is used to hit the database directly.
+In QueryService, we use `MongoTemplate` to query database directly, bypassing the domain models, and also we use a separate set of query objects other than domain objects.
+For example, in `EquipmentQueryService.listEquipments()`, we don't use the domain object `Equipment`, instead a query model `QListedEquipment` is created and `MongoTemplate` is used to hit the database directly.

 ```java